seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

 Additional passive scalars continue with the names ``tracer_2``, ``tracer_3``, and so on.

-``remora.nscalar`` defaults to 1, or to 0 when a biology model is active: the default of 1 exists so that a run always carries something beyond temperature and salinity, and biology already satisfies that.
-Zero is a valid setting on its own, giving a run with temperature and salinity only.
+``remora.nscalar`` defaults to 0, so dye is opt-in: a run carries temperature and salinity only until an input asks for more.
+A tracer nothing asked for is still advected and diffused every step, and still has to be accounted for in plotfiles and in boundary and climatology files, so carrying one by default made runs that never mentioned dye behave as though they had.

 Dye and biology coexist freely, so ``remora.nscalar = 2`` with a Fennel model carrying 11 tracers gives 15 components in the order shown above.
 See :ref:`sec:Fennel`.

+With ``remora.ic_type = netcdf`` each dye's initial field is read from the initial file under its own name -- ``tracer``, ``tracer_1``, and so on -- stored with the same ``(ocean_time, s_rho, eta_rho, xi_rho)`` layout ROMS uses for ``temp`` and ``salt``.
+The read is the last thing ``init_data_from_netcdf`` does: dye follows ``remora.ic_type`` along with the physical fields rather than having an initialization-source flag of its own the way biology does.

+Unlike ``temp`` and ``salt``, these fields are optional.
+A dye whose variable the initial file does not carry starts at zero, and the run prints the names it did not find, so an initial file written before the run carried dye still works unchanged and an idealized file need only carry the dyes it actually wants to specify.
+The same read runs on ``remora.nc_init_file_hires`` when initial data is given on a high-resolution level.

+A dye's other file-driven inputs follow the same naming convention -- ``tracer_west`` and friends for boundary data, ``tracer`` for a climatology field, and ``tracer_NudgeCoef`` for a spatially varying nudging coefficient -- but unlike the initial field they are not optional.
+A boundary condition or nudging flag that calls for data the file does not have stops the run and names what is missing; only ``tracer_NudgeCoef`` falls back, to the constant derived from ``remora.tnudg``.
+See :ref:`sec:bc-per-tracer` and :ref:`sec:clim-per-tracer`.

 Horizontal and vertical mixing coefficients follow different rules, as they do in ROMS.